ishrat1102/Binary-BCD-Excess3_and_reverse_calculator_function-Using_Verilog_Language-/README.md

 There is a circuit for it also included.

-There is also .vwf file to check the converter works perfectly
+There is also .vwf file to check the converter works perfectly.